Abstract | Kurzfassung | Аннотация |

 East Prussia was sparsely populated compared to other parts of Germany.
 Much of this was due to steady emigration, often to the USA.
 The reasons for this exodus are undoubtedly the intense struggle for economic viability and, in some cases, unease with the developing political situation and the physical isolation from Germany itself by the Polish corridor.
 Between 1925 and 1934 an average of 15,000 people emigrated from East Prussia each year, leaving a country whose total population was approximately 2.2 million.
 It was flight from what we can see today as having been a far flung region of Eastern Europe.
 A region rich in history, culture, family, and tradition, but with very limited prospects for the future.

-Altstädtische Kirche Through the Methodist church, William met a young lady named Ruth Herrmann who lived with a foster family named Egler and their daughter Annie.
+Through the Methodist church, William met a young lady named Ruth Herrmann who lived with a foster family named Egler and their daughter Annie.
 After a long courtship, they married in a civil ceremony in October, 1926, followed by a church wedding at the Altstädtische Kirche at the end of the Paradeplatz.
 They moved temporarily into an apartment at 11 Beydritter Weg, in the same building as his parents.

 Financial survival for the young couple was problematic.
 Ruth worked in the office of a company that sold lighting fixtures, and William did contract work for the senior professors Schmidt-Kestner and Cauer, since without an established reputation, it was difficult to compete for the art funds that were scarce after the war.
 As a result, he failed to get proper credit for his work, such as the stone heads over the entrance to the Neue Burgschule and the reliefs over the entrance to the main train station.
 Given the career prospects and the hyperinflation that engulfed Germany, the couple began to consider other options.

-Boarding the New York In 1927, uncle Karl Ehrich of Buffalo, New York, who had immigrated earlier to the US, came to Königsberg with Aunt Augusta to visit his brothers.
+In 1927, uncle Karl Ehrich of Buffalo, New York, who had immigrated earlier to the US, came to Königsberg with Aunt Augusta to visit his brothers.
 William was perceptive and open in his world view (in German, called aufgeschlossenheit), and no doubt plans were made during that visit to leave Germany.
 In 1928 William obtained his first US visa, but Ruth had reservations, and so it was left to expire.
 In April, 1929, however, they boarded the liner New York with all their furniture and headed for Buffalo, New York, unaware of the world financial chaos to follow.

 At the time of their arrival in Buffalo, William Ehrich was 32 years of age and his wife Ruth was five years younger.
 They had been married almost three years and were young, talented and ambitious.
 Nevertheless, the contrast with their previous life must have been daunting.
 Buffalo in 1930 was the 13th largest city in the US with a population of 573,076 and was a wealthy industrial behemoth.
-Konigsberg, their previous home, had a population of only 311,000.
+Königsberg, their previous home, had a population of only 311,000.
 They had to learn to speak English and become economically self-sufficient at the beginning of the world economic crisis.

 The first home of William and Ruth Ehrich was with William's uncle Karl Ehrich and his wife Augusta, their sponsors in the New World.
 Karl and Augusta emigrated to the US in the last years of the 19th century, she in 1896 and he in 1899.
 They had two grown sons who also lived in Buffalo, the younger one, Karl, living at home.
 They owned their home at 14 Rey Street, near the intersection of Broadway and Jefferson.
 This dwelling was a small, frame home, of the type inhabited by thousands of blue collar workers in Buffalo.